Doctor-Android/WizChat/README.md

-# 🌐 WizNet - Complete Decentralized Internet Platform
+# 🌐 WizChat - Complete Decentralized Internet Platform

 > **The most comprehensive decentralized internet platform ever created - ALL features implemented in one unified codebase**